DmitSo/demo-app_video-player/README.md

 # Self-roast
 The original has made 1.5 years ago so I can see some non-optimal solutions from the current perspective.
+You can see the places if you'll search comments containing "Self-roast" string

 # Used tech-stack
 * **Language:** Kotlin